aws-actions/configure-aws-credentials/README.md

 - Using a WebIdentity Token File (`AssumeRoleWithWebIdentity`)
 - Using existing credentials in your runner (`AssumeRole`)

-We recommend using [GitHub's OIDC provider](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) to get short-lived credentials needed for your actions.
-[See](#OIDC) for more information on how to setup your AWS account to assume a role with OIDC.
+We recommend using [GitHub's OIDC provider](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) to get short-lived AWS credentials needed for your actions.
+See [OIDC](#OIDC) for more information on how to setup your AWS account to assume a role with OIDC.

 The following table describes which method is used based on which values are supplied to the Action: